 Every year, DBH conducts surveys of consumers, clients, and individuals in care to better understand their satisfaction with services.
-It is an important opportunity to hear the voices of people served.
-The questions in the survey are grouped into domains and scored on a five-point Likert scale, ranging from Very Unsatisfied to Very Satisfied.
-The response options "Satisfied" and "Very Satisfied" were added together.
-Figure 1 shows the percent of respondents satisfied or very satisfied with the domains measured.
-Four domains are not applicable to the Saint Elizabeths Hospital survey, as a customized version of the survey is used for the following areas: adult mental health (MH), child and youth mental health, adult substance use, and Saint Elizabeths Hospital (SEH).
+It is an important opportunity to hear the voices of the people served.
+The questions in the survey are grouped into domains and scored on a five-point Likert scale, ranging from Strongly Disagree (1) to Strongly Agree (5).
+Figure 1 shows the percent of respondents with scores greater than 3.5 (i.e., % satisfied per domain).\ Saint Elizabeths Hospital data are shown in Figure 19.
 Figure 2 shows the response rate, based on the number of contacts made to the people in the sample.